mrsajadpp/auxin/docs/dateutils.md

 ## `isLeapYear`

-Checks if a given year is a leap year.
+This function checks if a given year is a leap year.

 ### Parameters